mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

   - Work on FPGAs and low-level fast stuff
   - Wicked high salaries, even for EEs: Remember how I mentioned earlier interns making $20k+/mo?
 That's here.
 NG TCs hit up to $500k with only BS for SWEs, EEs trail behind
   - Much smaller industry compared to others on the list.
 Even fewer online resources about this
+  - Mostly located in New York and Chicago
   - Companies include:
     - IMC
     - Jump Trading